oras-project/oras/docs/proposals/error-handling-guideline.md

 Available options: v1.1-referrers-api, v1.1-referrers-tag
 ```

-#### Example 6: when attaching an file, if no file reference is provided
+#### Example 6: when attaching an file, if no file reference or annotation is provided

 Current behavior and output: